Kroger is now selling vegan eggs

 And experts think that the plant-based sector is going to balloon over the next several years.
 Barclays predicts the alternative meat sector could reach about $140 billion over the next decade, capturing about 10% of the global meat industry.

 Just, which used to be called Hampton Creek, says it has sold more than 10 million egg equivalents.
-It has scored partnerships with Tim Hortons and dining service Aramark.
+Tim Hortons and dining service Aramark are offering Just Egg in some locations.
 Last year, it launched in retail for the first time.
 Today, Just Egg is available at over 3,000 stores, not including Kroger, and more than 500 restaurants.

 But the company has faced setbacks in the past.
 It was briefly under investigation by the government after a 2016 Bloomberg story alleged it artificially inflated demand for its mayo with fake shoppers.
 Andrew Noyes, head of global communications for Just, told CNN Business that there were no fake shoppers.